fullstaq-labs/sqedule/devdocs/reviewable-concept.md

 ## Major and minor versions

 A major version represents a change process.
-A minor version represents a change inside the change process.
+A minor version represents a subchange inside the change process.
+The minor versions together form a timeline, an editing history of the major version.

-A change begins as a draft.
-It may be revised, abandoned and/or reviewed multiple times, until it's finally approved.
-Each such individual subchange may be done by a different person.
-In order to keep track of all this history, we split versions in two levels: major and minor.

- * A major version represents the change process itself.
- * Minor versions describe the editing history of a major version.
-They represent each subchange.

 A major version object contains very little information.
 It mainly exists to group minor versions together.
-The minor version object stores most information:
+Instead, the minor version object stores most information:

- * The full resource contents.
+ * The versioned resource fields.
  * The review state and potential comments.
  * If the resource is [disableable](disableable-resources.md): the enable state and potential comments.
- * The author who made this change.
+ * The author who made this change (via CreationAuditRecord).

 ### Version object immutability